waughsh/waughsh.github.io/_posts/2016-01-07-numpy-tricks.md

 You can use it to extract values or assign values!

-# Trick 5: Array indexing
+# Trick 5: Use Array as Slicing index

 In previous posts, we already explored how Numpy array takes slicing of pairs (such as `x[range(x.shape[0]), y]`), however, Numpy can also take another array as slicing.
 Assume x is an index array of shape (N, T), each element index of x is in the range 0 <= idx < V, and we want to convert such index array into array with real weights, from a weight matrix w of shape (V, D), we can simply do: